ShirleyMacfarlane/Oystercard_2/README.md

   * Unit test - touch_out to forget an entry_staion

  * Refactor in_journey method to in_journey variable to infer status based on whether there is an entry station or not

+  12. Adding Journey History
+ * Write up a plan for how you will interact with your code and manually test in IRB - Done
+ ### Plan
+  * Feature test - oyster.touch_out to accept an exit station.
+Set up an instance variable to hold a list of journeys.
+The journey instace defaults to an empty list.
+Refactor the code to remove the entry_sttion and exit_statiob variables oyster.touch_in and oyster.touch_out creates a single journey.
+  * Unit test - touch_out to accept an exit station
+  * Unit test - empty list of journeys by default
+  * Unit test - expect touch_in to add an entry_station to the journey
+  * Unit test - expect touch_out add an exit station to the journey
+  * Unit test - new variable to accept a list of journeys
+  * Unit test  -that touching in and out creates one journey